 1. Employers discriminating against hiring and keeping female employees

 - Many high-profile companies will provide funds for women to travel for abortion to a state where it is legal.
-However, these workers are in the minority and indeed research shows over 60% of employers said they will be adding not help for pregnant female employees.
+However, these workers are in the minority.
+Indeed research shows over 60% of employers said they will be adding not help for pregnant female employees.

 - The truth is if women can’t access affordable and safe reproductive care, it will become easier for employers to argue a woman will never be a safe bet when it comes to that promotion or new role.
 Starting out, they’ll lose great staff, but also struggle to retain the fewer numbers of women who remain.
 Joining a team is more attractive if you identify with colleagues and could feel comfortable – part of the whole drive for equalities over the last 50 years.